martrip/olympic_athletes_challenge/README.md

-# Olympic Athletes Data Challange
+# Olympic Athletes Data Challenge

 ## Background and Task
 During the two-day Data Challenge, the goal was to predict who will win the Olympics.
 This was done using a historical dataset of the modern Olympic Games, covering all games from Athens 1896 to Rio 2016.